CanarysPlayground/Copilot-Prompts/Latest Features/MCP configuration.md

 ### Usage
 Provide the design URL in Copilot Chat and use prompts like:
 - "Generate responsive code for this design and add a quote.
 Change the background color to rose and add a quote."
+- "Detect UI design changes in Figma and create corresponding implementation tasks in Jira."

 ---